odyslam/home-urbit/README.md

 2. Flash the image into an sd card.
 3. Get terminal access to the machine (e.g using ssh) and [install docker](https://docs.docker.com/engine/install/debian/).
 4. Install `git` , run `sudo apt-get install git`
-5. Download this repository, run `git clone https://github.com/odyslam/home-urbit
+5. Download this repository, run `git clone https://github.com/odyslam/home-urbit`
 6. `cd` into the repository
 7. run `sudo docker-compose up`
+8. After you seee output from the Urbit container that references `localhost`, open a second terminal window.
+9. In the second window, run `sudo docker ps` to find the `ID` of the container that runs `urbit`.
+10. Run `sudo docker exec -it /bin/bash/ <container_ID`.
+You will get a new terminal inside the container.
+11. Run `/usr/sbin/get-urbit-code.sh`.
+You should see a code on the terminal.
+That's the password for your ship.
+Note it down.
+12. Type `exit` to exit the shell.
+13. visit `<raspberrypi_IP>` from a browser and enter the code you noted.
-8. Celebrate 🍾
+14. Celebrate 🍾

 ## Standing on the shoulders of giants